bmilcs/odin-javascript-final-project/README.md

 ### "Specials" API Responses: Missing Comedian ID

-When directly visiting `/specials/{tmdbId}`, the id of the special is retrieved from the url via `useParams()` and then used to fetch the data from TMDB.
+When directly visiting `/specials/{tmdbId}`, the id of the special is retrieved from the url via `useParams()`, which is then used to fetch the data from TMDB.
 However, the TMDB Discovery API's response doesn't contain the comedian's ID.
 This presented a problem: if a user directly visits a standup special URL, the app wouldn't be able to fetch the comedian's information & other work in a "View this comedian's other work" section.

+> To be continued

+### Adding New Comedians & TMDB People Search API

+My goal for the search field on the site was to query TMDB for people who have media that contains the standup comedy keyword.
+Unfortunately, TMDB People Search API doesn't allow you to filter by anything other than the search query (person's name).

+> To be continued

 ## Screenshots